-Why Milton Berle Got Banned From ‘SNL’By Toby Tunwase
+Why Milton Berle Got Banned From ‘SNL’By Francis Tunwase

 Milton Berle was a comedian and actor that caught the fancy of everyone in the early days of television.
 He was so popular that businesses and restaurants would close up just to allow their customers to watch the latest episode of his weekly show.
 But later on, beloved Milton was banned from hosting the nascent comedy program tagged ‘Saturday Night Live.’

 Well, the show’s producer had some reservations.
 According to him, ‘old-time show business had become corrupt.
 It wasn’t looking like what it used to be in the past’.
 And yeah, Milton’s hosting gig seemed more like a disaster.